SanniClara/ML_classification_project/README.md

 ## Data

-You can use the prepared data i uploaded here in the same folder as the Code.
-There you also find the test and evaluation data that was extraced from the dataset.
+You can use the prepared data i uploaded in this Repository in the same folder as the Code.
+There you also find the test.csv and evaluation_ds.csv data that was extraced from the original dataset to make predictions.
+You could also  look up wine ingredients on the internet and see if you find a new wine with the data features need and then use this wine to feed it in the model. :D

 ```python
 ```
+## TensorFlow Code
+I have uploaded two basically equal models, one is for predicting wine-Type (red- or white-wine) and the other code is for predicting the wine-quality.

+## If you have Question
+If you have any question rgarding this project you can ask in the comments.
+I am alsways open to help. :)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.